etalab/plan-ogp-2015-2017/en/consult-debate-co-create/public-action/commitment-10.md

 ### _Digital Fix-it_

 **Lead institution**:
-- Prime Minister’s Office
+- Prime Minister's Office

 #### Context & Aim

 In the digital realm, contributive and crowd sourced efforts to identify problems is a good approach to ensure strong cyber security.
 Citizens will be offered the possibility to contribute to the identification of incidents (various cyber security incidents, notably website defacement).
-Named "**Digital Fix-it**", this project, conducted by Agence Nationale de la Sécurité des Systèmes d’Information (the French Cybersecurity Agency), will focus on state-controlled and semi-public websites.
+Named "**Digital Fix-it**", this project, conducted by Agence Nationale de la Sécurité des Systèmes d'Information (the French Cybersecurity Agency), will focus on state-controlled and semi-public websites.

 #### Roadmap